Natasha Hamilton: 2024–present: Solo music and Extraction

+In January 2026, Hamilton released her next single "Numb".
+Speaking of the song, Hamilton stated that it was "written in that space where you realise survival isn't the same as living.
+It's about noticing when you've shut down emotionally and deciding to feel again, even when it's uncomfortable.
+This song marks a turning point for me creatively.
+It's honest, grounded and exactly where I am now."
+A music video, directed by James Longman, was released the same day.
+"Numb" was followed by the single "Fantasy" in March, as well as "White Feather" in May.
+All three singles were featured on her debut extended play (EP), Extraction (2026), as well as a fourth single "Garden of Eden".

 Personal life

 From 2001 to 2002, Hamilton dated businessman Fran Cosgrave, with whom she had her first child in 2002.
 In 2003, she started dating professional dancer Gavin Hatcher, with whom she had her second child in 2004.
 They broke up briefly between July and December 2005, when Hamilton got back together with Cosgrave.
 Hamilton and Hatcher got back together from February 2005 to February 2006.
 In 2006, she started dating Riad Erraji and they were married on 23 November 2007 at Crewe Hall Hotel.
 In January 2008, Hamilton found out she was expecting her third child, but she miscarried after six weeks.
 Hamilton's third child was born on 14 June 2010.
 The couple announced their separation in July 2013.

 From 2013 to March 2016, Hamilton dated singer Ritchie Neville, member of pop group Five, with whom she had her fourth child in 2014.
-On 28 November 2016, Hamilton announced her engagement to Charles Gay and the couple married in Lake Como, Italy on 25 September 2021.
-In February 2023, Hamilton announced that she is expecting her fifth child, a girl, who was born six months later.
+On 28 November 2016, Hamilton announced her engagement to Charles Gay and the couple married in Lake Como, Italy, on 25 September 2021.
+In February 2023, Hamilton announced that she was expecting her fifth child, a girl, who was born six months later.
+In 2024, Hamilton was diagnosed with skin cancer after mistaking a mole for a mosquito bite whilst on holiday in Mallorca.
+She was subsequently declared cancer free after the tissue was removed.